 Will TMJ headaches go away on their own?

-Can a root canal cause a headache?
+Can root canal therapy cause a headache?

 How long does a headache last after a tooth extraction?